On the sidelines of the U.N.: Hope, cocktails and efforts to be heard

 “I think it’s very, very important because we are living in a time where we are observing a backlash in the normative framework, particularly in the U.N., around the rights of women and around the overall framework of gender equality,” she said, speaking in the James Baldwin room at the foundation’s headquarters, a stone’s throw from the U.N.

-Funders, researchers and activists ate salmon and sandwiches for lunch on the 11th floor of the foundation’s headquarters the Friday before the week of the General Assembly during a conference on gender-based violence that one attendee said was valuable for bringing together a strategic group of leaders.
+Funders, researchers and activists ate salmon and sandwiches for lunch on the 11th floor of the foundation’s headquarters the Thursday before the week of the General Assembly during the Free Future 2023 conference on gender-based violence that one attendee said was valuable for bringing together a strategic group of leaders.
 It was one of some 40 events the Ford Foundation hosted connected to General Assembly week, flexing its power to convene.

 The sidelines of the General Assembly first began drawing major crowds in 2014, when a U.N.
 Climate Summit was convened alongside the usual speeches by politicians.